IMPROVING SLEEP

 - Cut down on caffeine & alcohol intake.
 When I'm very sleep deprived I find it helps to take a complete break from caffeine and alcohol, but if you consume them every day you might want to cut down over a period of time.
 Sudden withdrawal can make you feel (temporarily) worse.

-- Or no caffeine after 2pm
+- Or no caffeine after a set time

 - Hot chocolate drink made with milk